rom-rb/rom-rb.org/source/guides/basics/mappers/wrap.md

 Wrapping
 ========

+@todo The description supposes `reject_keys true` by default!

-The method [wrap] takes fields from the [relation](file:../relation/index.md)-provided tuple, and wraps them to either a tuple, or a tuple-based model.
+The method [wrap] takes fields from the source tuple, and wraps them to either a sub-tuple, or a model.

+This is the extended version of the [embedded](embedded.md) method that allows conversion of embedded sub-tuple into a model.

 * [base use](#base-use)
 * [removing prefixes](#removing-prefixes)